 Each year, respondents are asked "Please rank your concern of the following issues affecting your lake."
-Algal blooms have been a common concern across survey years, with 27.5% of respondents in 2022 ranking algal blooms as the top issue followed by silt at 24% (Figure 46).
+Algal blooms have been a common concern across survey years, with 78% of respondents in 2023 ranking algal blooms as a concern followed by silt at 65% (Figure 46).
 In recent years, respondents have become increasingly interested in learning about the management of watercraft, specifically in mitigating their environmental and shoreline impact.

-Figure 46.
-2022 survey result reporting common issues with monitored lakes.
+Figure 39.
+2023 survey result reporting common issues with monitored lakes.